 Olive and coconut oils are the most commonly used in Castile soap.
 Cove uses both in its formulas, along with a blend of certified organic argan, jojoba, and hemp.
 Many Castile soaps also use palm kernel oil.
 Cove does not.
 The cultivation of some palm kernel oils leads to the destruction of rainforests, and we would not feel good cleaning our homes with something that destroys the home of others.
 Nope.
 No thank you.

 Back to plants.
-Thanks to olive, coconut and friends, Castile soap is also biodegradable, non-toxic, and gentler than soaps containing added detergents and harsh foaming agents.
+Thanks to olive, coconut and friends, Castile soap is an all purpose cleaner and is also biodegradable, non-toxic, and more gentle than soaps containing added detergents and harsh foaming agents.
 Safe to use on your pets and kids—that's two pretty great things right there.

 But what can I actually do with it? is probably what you're wondering now.